Submit a Review & Earn an Amazon Gift Card

-Amyloid β-peptide fragment; minimum section required to bind to brain proteins.
+Amyloid β-Peptide (12-28) (human) is an amyloid β-peptide fragment; minimum section required to bind to brain proteins.
 Binds with high affinity to α7-nicotinic ACh receptors, and impairs memory retention following central administration in mice in vivo.

 |Storage||Desiccate at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.